scyto/multicast-relay/README.md

 If you use LAN as your management VLAN (aka no VLAN / VLAN1) then your command needs to look something like this where  N is each VLAN number

 `docker run --network=host --name ssdp-relay --restart=always -e INTERFACES="br10 br75 br90 [etc] " scyto/multicast-relay`

+## Firewall Notes
+Please note that even when your devices have discovered one another, at least in the Sonos case, a unicast connection will be established from the speakers back to the controlling client running the Sonos app.
+You will need to make sure that that no firewalling is in place that would prevent connections being established from the SONOS VLAN to the client device VLAN.